 Having a diverse group of pen testers on your side helps represent the full skill sets, capabilities, and viewpoints/perspectives/preferences of your attackers.
 After all, information security is a multifaceted discipline where specializations are as varied as the technologies used.

 THE POWERFUL COMBINATION OF AUTOMATION AND SECURITY EXPERTS WITH DIVERSE BACKGROUNDS

-When we were building our Continuous Attack Surface Testing (CAST) team, we sought out experts who each brought unique skillsets to the table for our clients.
+When we were building Cosmos, our continuous attack surface testing platform team, we sought out experts who each brought unique skillsets to the table for our clients.
 We sought out senior-level individuals from a variety of specializations, from traditional penetration testers to seasoned red teamers.
 Each member’s skillset complements the team in a different way; some of our operators were developers, others hailed from IT backgrounds, and a few were fortunate enough to focus on security from the very start of their careers.
 Read more about our CAST experts and their varied backgrounds.